Chicken Soup with Butternut Squash

 - Peel squash and chop into small cubes

-- Toss squash in 1/2 tsp olive oil and pinch of salt
+- Toss squash in 1/2 tsp olive oil and a pinch of salt

 - Place on baking sheet and cook for 20 minutes, or until soft.